-The Lord Humungus is a perfect example of how an outwardly one-dimensional villain can become human through small details.
-Looking at The Road Warrior’s script, one would get the impression that Lord Humungus is just a means of creating conflict, but the visual medium of film allows this character to become two dimensional.
+The Lord Humungus of Mad Max 2 is a perfect illustration of how an outwardly one-dimensional villain can become human through small details.
+Looking at The Road Warrior’s script, one would get the impression the Lord Humungus is just a means of creating conflict, but the visual medium of film allows this character to become two and maybe even three dimensional.
 Cleverly, director George Miller planned for this from the beginning by writing backstories for each character in the Mad Max franchise.

-The best ways to make a villain memorable is in their appearance.
-The best way to make an appearance memorable is to obscure someone’s face.
-This simple act does two things: It makes the viewer want to know what’s under the mask and causes the viewer recognizes a specific mask as iconic and more memorable than someone’s face.
+The best way to make a villain memorable is with a striking appearance.
+The best way to a striking appearance is to obscure someone’s face.
+This simple choice does two things: it makes the viewer want to know what’s under the mask and causes the viewer recognizes a specific mask as iconic as it’s more memorable than someone’s face.
 These are just a few of the reasons why Star Wars’ Darth Vader instantly became a culture icon.
 Lord Humungus is instantly recognizable as well.
-Humungus’ hockey mask is iconic, but noticeably different from Friday 13th’s Jason Voorhees.
+Humungus’ hockey mask is iconic in its dull metallic sheen, but noticeably different from Friday 13th’s Jason Voorhees.

-From the standpoint of art direction, the genius of Humungus’ appearance is more than a mask, it is also his clothing and physique.
-Notably, Humungus wears a large rubber collar which enhances the size of his neck, giving him a more masculine and intimidating appearance to match is already intense muscle-mass.
-It is also worth mentioning that during the final battle, Humungus wears a fur cloak.
-A large fur coat in a post-apocalyptic setting is an obvious sign of wealth and power, solidifying Humungus as the marauder king.
+From the standpoint of art direction, the genius of Humungus’ appearance is more than a mask, it’s his clothing and physique.
+Notably, Humungus wears a thick rubber collar which enhances the size of his neck, giving him a more masculine and intimidating appearance to match is already intense muscle-mass.

 The relationship between Humungus and Wez is perhaps the most interesting.
-Wez is his master’s Id, desperate to slaughter and get his revenge, but he is physically kept in bondage by Humungus’ chains once he is revealed to be too bloodthirsty.
-Wez is Humungus’ last resort, a true dog of war who is unleashed only for the most desperate situations.
+Wez is his master’s Id, desperate to slaughter in his wanton quest for revenge, but he is physically kept in bondage by Humungus’ chains once he is revealed to be too bloodthirsty.
+Wez is Humungus’ last resort, a true dog of war unleashed only for the most desperate situations.

 Finally, there is Humungus’ speech style.
 Whenever Humungus speaks, the audience gets a glimpse at an educated man in great pain.
-Though his followers are primarily ruthless vultures, Humungus offers Pappagallo a chance to “just walk away”, stating that there has been too much violence and too much pain.
-Whether or not this was a genuine offer or a trap only George Miller knows, but it shows that Humungus is cunning, intelligent, and perhaps even merciful.
+Though his followers are primarily ruthless vultures, Humungus offers Pappagallo a chance to “just walk away”, stating here has been too much violence, too much pain.
+Whether or not this was a genuine offer or a trap only George Miller knows, but it shows Humungus is cunning, intelligent, and perhaps even merciful.

-Also noticeable about Humungus’ relationship to his soldiers is the use of homoerotic undertones.
-In once scene, the warlord can be heard calling to his “Gayboy Bereserkers” and “Smegma Crazies.”
+Most interesting about Humungus’ relationship to his soldiers is the use of homoerotic undertones.
+In one scene, the warlord can be heard calling for “Gayboy Bereserkers” and “Smegma Crazies.”
 This throwaway line combined with Wez’ relation to the Golden Youth raises questions about the tribe’s role in a post-society world.
-Certainly the marauders aren’t exclusively gay as there is the infamous “tent lovers” scene.
+Certainly, the marauders aren’t exclusively gay as there are multiple females seen in the initial refinery siege and the infamous “tent lovers” scene.

 The character of Lord Humungus shines through in the visuals and movements.
-The little details about this antagonist tell the audience everything they need to know about the marauders without any exposition.
+The little details about this antagonist tell the audience everything they need to know about the dogs of war without any exposition.
 Subtle characterization is best achieved by knowing your characters before putting them in a situation.
-For over 30 years, George Miller has been a master of this subtle character development starting with The Road Warrior and showing that he still has it with the characters of Fury Road.
+For over 30 years, George Miller has been a master of this subtle character development starting with The Road Warrior and showing that he still has it with the characters of 2015’s Fury Road.